rodriggj/WebDevelopmentJosh/readme.md

 Steps:
 1. Open your `Visual Studio Code` Integrated Development Environment (IDE).
-2. When the `IDE` opens, click on the application, and type the following to open a `terminal` window.
+2. When the `IDE` opens, click on it, and type the following to open a `terminal` window.
 ```javascript
 ~ + control
 ```